-AISECT And Uttarakhand Gramin Bank Collaborate To Foster Financial Inclusion In Uttarakhand
+AISECT and Uttarakhand Gramin Bank Collaborate to Foster Financial Inclusion in Uttarakhand

 Date

-Dehradun, September 2024: AISECT, India's leading social enterprise at the intersection of education, skills development, and financial inclusion, has been selected by Uttarakhand Gramin bank as the Corporate Business Correspondent for financial inclusion in Uttarakhand.
-This partnership, formalized during an official Memorandum of Understanding (MoU) exchange ceremony held at the bank's headquarters in Dehradun, expands AISECT's Network to nine banking institutions committed to enhancing financial services in rural areas.
+(MENAFN- PR Pundit) Dehradun, September XX 2024: AISECT, India’s leading social enterprise at the intersection of education, skills development, and financial inclusion, has been selected by Uttarakhand Gramin Bank as the Corporate Business Correspondent for financial inclusion in Uttarakhand.
+This partnership, formalized during an official Memorandum of Understanding (MoU) exchange ceremony held at the bank’s headquarters in Dehradun, expands AISECT’s network to nine banking institutions committed to enhancing financial services in rural areas.

 The MoU exchange ceremony was attended by key representatives, including Ms. Amita Raturi, General Manager of Uttarakhand Gramin Bank; Mr. Liyakat Khokhar, Zonal Head at AISECT; and Mr. Siddharth Dongre, FI Lead at AISECT Limited.
 This collaboration signifies a strategic step forward in addressing the pressing need for financial services in rural regions, where access to banking has traditionally been limited.